-A legal settlement is an important way that victims of asbestos exposure get needed compensation, as well as the satisfaction of justice against the negligent company.
+A legal settlement is an important way that victims of asbestos exposure get much-needed compensation.
+They also get the satisfaction of justice for the harm caused to them.
 Most people who develop mesothelioma were exposed to asbestos without being warned of the risks.
 If you have been diagnosed with mesothelioma, find the right lawyer who can help you win a settlement to help cover your costs and compensate you for being ill.